Vivek-23-Titan/Signature-Replication-using-Generative-Adversarial-Networks/README.md

 <img src="https://github.com/Vivek-23-Titan/Signature-Replication-using-Generative-Adversarial-Networks/blob/master/Images/Training_History_99.8.PNG" width=700>

 * The accuracies reach ~80% for training and ~90% for validation data, however these accuracies are based on **Sigmoid** activation function.
+* The graph is underfitting due to high dropout of 0.6.

 ### Validation and Test dataset confusion matrix for classification